MarkusKrovinovitsch/CarND-LaneLines-P1/writeup_template.md

 3. after then, when I got just one line for left an one for right, I found the intersection point of left line and right line with parallel of x-axis (lower image border)
 4. then I took the lowest y value of right and left line and made a new line for left or right.
 So both lines ending with the same y value

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+[image1]: ./test_images/Output_MK_solidWhiteCurve.jpg.jpg "Output_MK_solidWhiteCurve"

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the region of interest is static, so I have to identify the horizon and last visible part of the street, so I am able to change the vertices for the region of interest dynamically.

-Another shortcoming could be ...
+Otherwise by dynamic changing horizon/ visible part of the street and static region of interest, its hard to apply the parameter.

+Another shortcoming could be the extreme x and y of left and right lines.
+I marked the left side of the left line and the right side of the right line.
+I should identify parallel lines and average their points.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be a better region of interest.
+Maybe a combination of two regions.

-Another potential improvement could be to ...